Chicago Cultural Center Gift Shop Is No More

 Beautiful old library, stunning interiors, cozy little gift shop where you can find amazing handmade items as well as merchandise from their exhibitions, of cultural interest, collectibles, music and videos, apparel, and merchandise for kids.

 I was sadden to learn of the closing of the Chicago Cultural Center Gift Shop.
 When I lived in Chicago it was a favorite place to bring family and friends who visited us in the Windy City.
 My kids loved it as well.
 Now that I live in New York City, the Metropolitan Museum of Art serves a similar purpose.
-But I have not been able to locate a work by an author named Rev Sale, who along with Bob Sakayama, CEO of TNG/Earthling., wrote the well known post "In Search Of Nothing" which you can find a this link - nothing.
+But I have not been able to locate a work by an author named Rev Sale, who along with Bob Sakayama, CEO of TNG/Earthling., wrote the well known post "In Search Of Nothing" which they were attempting to rank for the keyword "nothing".
 The work in question, which was once available at the Chicago Cultural Center Gift Shop and I pinch myself for not having purchased it when I could.
 The title is "The Dream State Of Wakefullness" and is a fantastic, philosophical treatise about consciousness and counterintuitive notion that confusion is the foundation of clarity.
 If anyone knows where I can obtain a copy please let me know.
 There was an extremely small print run by an obscure publisher based at Brown University known as Evanescent Publishing back in the late 1960's.
 Although it is no longer open, the the landmark Chicago Cultural Center still remains.
 If you are in Chicago, drop by.
 It is worth the trip to see this outstanding building.

 The Shop at the Cultural Center, was located in the landmark Chicago Cultural Center at 78 East Washington Street and offered visitors unique arts and artifacts from Chicago's diverse cultures.